 MBA Direct Admissions Program

-Dickinson College has a direct admission agreement with the William E. Simon Graduate School of Business Administration, University of Rochester that allows eligible students special consideration in admissions.
+Dickinson College has a direct admission agreement with the Simon Business School, University of Rochester that allows eligible students special consideration in admissions.
 Interested students should contact the Career Center for more information as early as their sophomore year.

 Contact the Center for Advising, Internships & Lifelong Career Development for more information and assistance with admission to graduate programs.